Beer Mitts

 Für den Chef stricke ich auch noch einen.
 Und für meine Schwester.
 In Vereinsfarben.
 Dann hält der Kaffee länger warm, wenn sie im Winter am Fußballfeld steht, um ihre Jungs anzufeuern 🙂

 Any idea what this might be?
-It belongs to the gentleman with the blue bathing cap and matching speedo.
+It belongs to a gentleman in a blue bathing cap and matching speedo – a swimmer!

-Well, looks like there are two of us waiting for summer now …
+Looks like there are at least two of us now, patiently waiting for warmer days…

 The Green Dragonfly